syncthing/syncthing/users/config.rst

 id
     The folder ID, must be unique. (mandatory)

+label
+    The label of a folder is a human readable and a descriptive local name.
+Can be different on each device. (optional)

 path
     The path to the directory where the folder is stored on this